-An InputData Element is used to input into Decisions a set of values that originate outside the model.
-That set of values are used for evaluating Decisions.
-It derives it's type and a set of values from an ItemDefinition.
+An InputData element is used to input into Decisions a set of values that originate outside the model.
+That set of values is used for evaluating Decisions.
+It derives its type and a set of values from an ItemDefinition.

 InputData elements are created by dragging an InputData-type Input Data icon from the Toolbox onto a DMN diagram.